julelang/manual/src/common-concepts/slices.md

 At example above, the variable `x` has the `[]f64` type.

+### Range Iterations

+Slices can be used with range iteration.
+The first variable in the iteration is an integer-type index variable.
+This variable represents the index of the element, while the second variable is the element currently pointed to in the iteration.

 ## Passing Slices to Variadic Parameter
 We know that `...` is used for Variadic parameters.
 We also know that each variadic parameter is actually a slice.
 So can we pass an slice to a variadic parameter?
 Yes.
 Again, the `...` operator is used for this.